Cypher1998/React-ecommerce/README.md

 ### `Details`

-The project is a e-commerce website built with React.
+The project is an e-commerce website built with React.